 Popular options include country gravy (think chicken fried steak in finger food form!), Ranch dressing (make it with homemade buttermilk ranch seasoning powder!), or steak sauce.

 Since my air fryer steak fingers recipe was inspired by Nashville hot chicken, I created a dill pickle dip to go along with them!
 It’s made from a combination of sour cream, milk or heavy cream, and chopped dill pickles.
 It has a fantastic cooling effect that goes so well with the spicy steak!

-I served these steak fingers with a side of coleslaw, but fries, onion rings, or a green salad would all be great options as well.
+I served these steak fingers with a side of creamy mayo-free coleslaw, but fries, onion rings, or a green salad would all be great options as well.